davidvos/master-thesis-nlg/proposal.md

 **Why is the problem important?**

 Natural language modelling has shown great promise on a wide range of tasks.
 However, a single model already has billions of parameters.
 When fine-tuning for individual tasks, billions of new parameters are introduced for every new task.
-A 'new task' can also be interpreted as learning a task for a single user, making it important for finetuning approaches to become more scalable.
-Especially when deployed in a production environment.
-Prefix-tuning is extremely scalable and should thus be preferred when performance doesn't suffer from the limited expressiveness.
+A 'new task' can already be interpreted as something as small such as learning a task for a single user.
+This makes it important for finetuning approaches to become more scalable, especially when when deployed in a production environment.
+Otherwise, memory requirements and development time will greatly increase.
+This will then have a large impact on energy consumption resulting in business costs and ecological footprint.

+Prefix-tuning is extremely scalable and should thus be preferred when it can be shown that performance doesn't suffer from the limited expressiveness.

 **Why is the problem non-trivial?**